bingmann/dot-emacs/README.md

 </tbody>
 </table>

-I disable the menubar in emacs since it takes up screen space and distracts from the text.
+I prefer to disable the menubar in emacs, since it takes up screen space and distracts from the text.
 But for learning emacs it is a **good idea to enable it**: edit `.emacs.d/init.el`, find `(menu-bar-mode -1)`, and replace it with `(menu-bar-mode 1)` to enable the menubar after the next restart.

 emacs has an **invisible interface**; even with the menu bar, you get no buttons